 Medical Surveillance Program

-I am the physician assistant for the Medical Surveillance Program, and have been working with the program for 10 years.
+I am the physician assistant for the Medical Surveillance Program, and have been working with the program since 2006.
 I received my BA degree in Psychology from the University of Oklahoma, and completed my training as a physician assistant at the Stanford Primary Care Associate Program.
 I have a Master of Health Services degree from the University of California, Davis.

 My responsibilities include performing physical examinations, interpreting and discussing test results with patients, and giving injections.
 I am certified to perform spirometry and audiometry.
 I am also registered as a national medical examiner for commercial motor vehicle drivers.
 My background is in family practice, medical education and medical research.